Iqbolshoh/php-send-mail/README.md

-# 📧 PHP Mailer - Email Sending System
+# 📧 PHP SEND MAIL

 This project allows users to send emails via **SMTP server** using **PHP** and the **PHPMailer** library.
 It features a clean **Bootstrap** UI and uses **SweetAlert2** for better user experience.
 ![Banner](src/images/banner.png)

 ## 📌 Features